 Woodland or Wild Strawberry is a fruiting, evergreen groundcover native to woodland habitats of Western North America.
-The Woodland Strawberry has been used by humans for millennia.
+The Woodland Strawberry has been used by humans for millennia as a native food.
 Its bright red strawberries are smaller than store-bought varieties, but are well-known for their unique and superior flavor.
 They can be eaten fresh, or made into preserves and confections.
 Additionally, its tri-fold leaves can be eaten raw in salads, cooked, or even steeped into a medicinal tea.
 High in antioxidants, Vitamin C, and minerals - strawberries are certainly a superfood!

 Woodland Strawberry is a beautiful evergreen groundcover with small white flowers, striking red stems, lightly toothed tri-fold leaves and delicious red fruit.
 Extending out from long runners, the low-growing berry can fill empty landscapes spaces with color and interest all year long.

 Due to its adaptability and attractiveness, Woodland Strawberry provides food and medicine for humans and animals across a wide variety of Western habitats and ecologies.
 Often creating a solid shield of green in the undergrowth, this hardy plant holds Water Requirements, protects Soil Type, and keeps nutrients in place, while offering cover and habitat for small forest creatures.
 Once established, Woodland Strawberry is very low-Ease of Care, deer resistant, and easy to maintain.